m-w-o-n-g/Dbar_Act_5_human_data/README.md

 ### Sbj001_93kHz_vent_24_10_15_10_51_57_1
 - Ventilation set
-- Reconstruction method: gaussian truncation
+- Reconstruction method: no gaussian truncation
-- Reference frame: 87
+- Reference frame: 37
 - Chosen truncation radius: 4.1-4.6
 - Frames to use for reconstruction movie: 130-350 (2 breaths) OR 136-236 (1 breath)
 - Frame with best image of heart and lungs: 96